dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 Most of the code examples shown in this article are from ASP.NET Core apps.
 The logging-specific parts of these code snippets apply to any .NET Core app that uses the [Generic Host](xref:fundamentals/host/generic-host).
 The ASP.NET Core web app templates use the Generic Host.

-This topic provides information on Logging in ASP.NET Core.
-For information on using configuration in console apps, see [.NET Logging](/dotnet/core/extensions/logging).
+This topic provides information on logging in ASP.NET Core.
+For information on logging in console apps, see [.NET Logging](/dotnet/core/extensions/logging).

 [View or download sample code](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/fundamentals/logging/index/samples/3.x) ([how to download](xref:index#how-to-download-a-sample))